AkashDivya/SlimyCard-Animated-Flutter-Package/README.md

   - **1. Depend on it**

-    Add this to your package's pubspec.yaml file:
+    Add this to your flutter app's pubspec.yaml file:

     ```
     dependencies: